DaniyaalKhalander/JAVA/README.md

-# JAVA LCM not ablr to execute.
+# JAVA LCM not able to execute.